zjrohrbach/markdown-wkshts/Honors-Agenda.md

 **Objective:** Prove what you know about impulse, momentum, and center of mass.

 1. '
-2. When you are finished, please watch [Project
+2. When you are finished, please watch the [Project Workday Explanation Video][vid] and check your project due date on the [Presentation Schedule][sched]

 <!--